 Lifestyle and home remedies

-Self-care measures can help reduce the itching and discomfort caused by lichen planus.
+Self-care steps can help reduce itching and pain caused by lichen planus.
 These include:

-A couple of small clinical trials have suggested the benefit of aloe vera gel for treating lichen planus of the mouth and vulva.
+A few small clinical trials have suggested the benefit of aloe vera gel for treating lichen planus of the vulva and aloe vera mouthwash for disease of the mouth.

-Look into alternative medicine approaches that help reduce stress, as stress can worsen the signs and symptoms of lichen planus.
+Look into alternative medicine approaches that help reduce stress, as stress can worsen the symptoms of lichen planus.

-Talk with your doctor before trying an alternative treatment for lichen planus.
-Some alternative medicines or vitamin supplements result in serious adverse reactions when combined with prescription medicines.
+Talk with your health care provider before trying an alternative treatment for lichen planus.
+Some alternative medicines or supplements have unwanted side effects.

 Preparing for an appointment

-You'll likely start by seeing your primary care doctor.
-He or she may refer you to a doctor who specializes in skin diseases (dermatologist).
+You'll likely start by seeing your primary care provider.
+Or you may be referred to a doctor who specializes in skin diseases (dermatologist).
+If the condition affects the vulva or vagina, you may be referred to a specialist in conditions of the female reproductive system (gynecologist).

 Here's some information to help you get ready for your appointment.